 The weather couldn’t have been more perfect along with the trail conditions.
 Cool typically floods when anyone within a mile takes a leak in the bushes causing a muddy mess for all participants and spectators.
-Not the case this year due to the sunny skies that have blessed us the last two weeks.
-Riders had to navigate just a handful of water crossings and a few muddy sections.
-Fast is the way to describe this year’s course.

 My goals for this race was to treat it like a hard training ride, whatever place that puts me in I would be happy with.
 From the start, I pushed hard to get myself away from the bumping and grinding that seems to happen until the riders get separated.
 Soon, I found myself all alone and not really knowing who was in front of me or who was behind me due to the large number of riders at the start.
 Shortly, I was picking off riders from the previous wave start with ease.
 At this point I was feeling really good.
 It wasn’t until after the first lap that I realized I might be near the front of my class.
 So I kinda threw the whole training ride to the curb and started pushing myself to the point of nausea.
 When the race was all said and done, I got a podium finish even after bumping up a class this year.
 Twenty minutes off last year’s race.
 Finally starting to see a marked improvement come from all the training put in this winter.